Jack12816/greppy/docs/guide/99_glossary.md

 ## Master-Crashs

-Master crashs got the highest priority and need a immediately operation by a human.
+Master crashs got the highest priority and need an immediately operation by an human.
 They lead to a breakdown of whole cluster slaves and/or application contexts.
 So your application or parts of it won't work anymore.
 A master crash should in normal production cases never occur, because the master implementation is rock-solid and well tested.